 In today’s digital world, there are more targets for your content than ever: social media, websites, blogs, video, newsletters – the list goes on.
 With each of these platforms comes the task of content creation.
-While content creation is important, it is also time consuming.
-Planning content for each release takes time, but with smart planning taking into consideration content reuse, it can take less time.
+While content creation is important, it is also time-consuming.
+With smart planning that includes content reuse, it can take less time.

 What is Content Reuse?